RFD 020: Parallel Conversations

 A session is a terminal context - a tab, window, tmux pane, or scripting environment.
 JP identifies sessions using three layers, checked in order:

-If none of these produce a session identity, JP has no session and commands that need one fail with an error directing the user to --id, --new, or $JP_SESSION.
+If none of these produce a session identity, JP operates without a session.
+In interactive terminals, commands that need a conversation show an interactive picker (see jp query (no flags)).
+In non-interactive environments, they fail with an error directing the user to --id, --new, or $JP_SESSION.
+Session mappings cannot be persisted without a session identity.

 $JP_SESSION